Dimension constraints in some problems involving intermediate curvature: The Case of Nonnegative Intermediate Curvature

-The coordinate chart $\{y_\alpha\}$ along with the natural coordinates $\{x_i\}$ induces a local trivialization of $E$.
-Let $\{z_a\}$ be a fixed coordinate chart on the fiber near $\text{span}(\p x_1,\cdots,\p x_m)$.
-By (\ref{eq-engi:Cm_for_torus_factor}) (\ref{eq-engi:cross_curvatures}) and the vanishing of cross curvature components, the Hessian of $\C_m$ at $p$ is decomposed into a block diagonal form:
+The coordinates $\{x_i,y_\alpha\}$ induce a local trivialization of $E$ near $w$.
+Let $\{z_a\}$ be a coordinate chart of the Grassmannian near $\text{span}(\p_{x_1},\cdots,\p_{x_m})$.
+By (\ref{eq-engi:Cm_for_torus_factor}) (\ref{eq-engi:cross_curvatures}), the spherical symmetry of the metric, and the vanishing of cross curvature components, the Hessian of $\C_m$ at $w$ has a block diagonal form: